septentrio-gnss/septentrio_gnss_driver/README.md

   + ROSaic only works from C++11 onwards due to std::to_string() etc.
   + Once the catkin build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs.
 The `launch/rover.launch` need not be modified.
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>
   + Note for setting `ant_serial_nr` and `ant_aux1_serial_nr`: This is a string parameter, numeric-only serial numbers should be put in quotes.
 If this is not done a warning will be issued and the driver tries to parse it as integer.
+  + Besides the aforementioned config file `rover.yaml` containing all parameters, specialized launch files for GNSS `config/gnss.yaml` and INS `config/ins.yaml` respectively contain only the relevant parameters in each case.
+  :<br>
   ```
   # Configuration Settings for the Rover Rx